WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Allocations* specific columns.
 - Assign **NMOSE** info to the *WaDE Water Allocations* specific columns.
-See *NMwr_Allocation Schema Mapping to WaDE.xlsx* & *NM_Allocation Schema Mapping to WaDE_QA.xlsx* for specific details.
+See *NMwr_Allocation Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *AllocationFlow_CFS* = empty.
     - *AllocationLegalStatusCV* = **status** input, see *1_NMwr_PreProcessAllocationData.ipynb* for specifics.